aws-samples/building-bots-on-aws/2_CodeManagement/README.md

 ### Next

-:white_check_mark: Proceed to the next module, [Chatbot Setup][setup-chatbot], wherein you'll configure an AWS Chatbot bot to connect to Slack.
+:white_check_mark: Proceed to the next module, [Slack bot setup][setup-chatbot], wherein you'll configure a Slack application to connect to this backend.

 ---
 [cognito]: https://aws.amazon.com/cognito/